Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/water/qualityreports-en.md

 * Nitrogen and phosphorus levels continue to be in the ‘healthy’ range with little change over the last 20+ years in these nutrients.
 Keep up the good work everyone on maintaining your septic systems, no fertilizer use, and naturalizing your shorelines to reduce erosion and filter the run-off!

-* The rain and high water levels in June and July reduced the light reaching the milfoil - there are very few mats on the surface and less growth, even in shallow areas.
-Water clarity is considerably higher than last year in 2024, signalling less nutrients in the water to feed milfoil and algae.
+* The rain and high-water levels in June and July reduced the light reaching the milfoil - there are very few mats on the surface and less growth, even in shallow areas.
+Water clarity is considerably higher than last year, signalling less nutrients in the water to feed milfoil and algae.

 * Thank you to volunteers Lisa Fast, Denis Corbeil and Carole Doré for collecting and delivering the water samples to the lab.

-* Water samples are collected every year at the locations on the [map](https://lacnotredame.org/map/map-en/).
+* Water samples have been collected over the years at the locations on the [map](https://lacnotredame.org/map/map-en/).
 Your association membership fees and donations pay for the water testing.

 #### Usher Lake - August 12, 2025 Summary